Andrea-Bruno/fast-multiplication-algorithm/README.md

 ### Legal Enforcement and Consequences of Violation

-The intellectual property contained in this repository—including algorithmic concepts, technical methods, and original implementations—is protected under exclusive copyright and is subject to legal safeguards.
+The intellectual property contained in this repositoryâ€”including algorithmic concepts, technical methods, and original implementationsâ€”is protected under exclusive copyright and is subject to legal safeguards.

 Any use of this content in external projects, academic publications, or patent filings without a formal transfer of intellectual property rights constitutes a serious violation.
 Such actions go beyond plagiarism and may be classified as misappropriation or infringement under applicable laws.

 Under **United States law**, violators may be prosecuted pursuant to:
-- **17 U.S. Code § 501** – Copyright infringement
+- **17 U.S. Code Â§ 501** â€“ Copyright infringement
-- **18 U.S. Code § 1832** – Theft of trade secrets (Economic Espionage Act)
+- **18 U.S. Code Â§ 1832** â€“ Theft of trade secrets (Economic Espionage Act)
-- **35 U.S. Code § 271** – Patent infringement, if derivative patents are filed unlawfully
+- **35 U.S. Code Â§ 271** â€“ Patent infringement, if derivative patents are filed unlawfully

 Under **European Union law**, infringement may be pursued under:
-- **Directive 2004/48/EC** – Enforcement of intellectual property rights
+- **Directive 2004/48/EC** â€“ Enforcement of intellectual property rights
-- **Directive 2001/29/EC** – Copyright in the information society
+- **Directive 2001/29/EC** â€“ Copyright in the information society
-- **Regulation (EU) 2019/790** – Digital Single Market and protection of non-authorized uses
+- **Regulation (EU) 2019/790** â€“ Digital Single Market and protection of non-authorized uses

 Violators may be held liable for:
 - Economic damages, including loss of commercial opportunity